JeongMyeonghoon1105/JeongMyeonghoon1105/README.md

 ### Welcome to my github profile.
 I'm a college student living in Suwon, South Korea.
 Studying to become a software engineer.
+I've been teaching C, Arduino, Python, OpenCV, etc. at academy.

 <br/>